Metadrop/behat-contexts/README.md

 #### Steps

 - Given paragraph of :paragraph_type type referenced on the :field_paragraph field of the last content:

   Create a paragraph with fields and attach it to the last node created.

+#### Configuration

+No configuration needed.

 ### Url Context